this site is information about books written and edited by John Shannon Hendrix on the subjects of architecture,

 folding, blurring, the figural, the interstitial, and interiority.

-Aesthetics and the Philosophy of Spirit: From Plotinus to Schelling
+and the Philosophy of Spirit: From Plotinus to Schelling and Hegel

-of Hegel and Schelling in the thought of Plotinus, and to show the importance of the aesthetics in artistic production.
-The
+the aesthetics of Hegel and Schelling in the thought of Plotinus, and to show the importance of the aesthetics in artistic

-book describes the Platonic bases of the aesthetics of Plotinus, and the Plotinian bases of the aesthetics of Schelling and
+production.
+The book describes the Platonic bases of the aesthetics of Plotinus, and the Plotinian bases of the aesthetics

-Hegel in the Philosophy of Spirit, Identity Philosophy (the relation between intellect and nature), and Transcendental Idealism.
+of Schelling and Hegel in the Philosophy of Spirit, Identity Philosophy (the relation between intellect and nature), and Transcendental

-The book explores the concept of art as philosophy, as a product of mind, and as an instrument of intellect in the relation
+Idealism.
+The book explores the concept of art as philosophy, as a product of mind, and as an instrument of intellect in the

 and objective, consciousness and self-consciousness, thought and matter in representation (Darstellung), and being-in-itself